-AEB4104 – Homocyst(e)inase: Targeting homocysteine for classical homocystinuria
+AEB4104 Program – Homocyst(e)inase: Targeting homocysteine for classical homocystinuria

 Classical homocystinuria is a rare disease resulting from the hereditary genetic deficiency in cystathionine beta synthase.
 It has been estimated to impact up to 1 in 344,000 people worldwide, however, its prevalence is significantly higher in some countries.
 The most common medical conditions associated with classical homocystinuria are cardiovascular complications including an increased risk of blood clots.
 Other symptoms include skeletal abnormalities, dislocation of the lens in the eye, and development and learning defects.